mrazomej/phd/src/chapter_01/section_03_information.md

 convinced Shannon of calling his metric of randomness *entropy* under the argument that nobody understands the concept.
 But the fact that the functional forms are the same is too suggestive to dismiss a potential connection between these concepts immediately.
-It was until much later on that E. T. Jaynes formalized ways to link both ideas [@Jaynes1957].
+It was until much later that E. T. Jaynes formalized ways to link both ideas [@Jaynes1957].
 Nevertheless, Jaynes himself strongly discourages people from trying to map one concept to the other explicitly.
-In his book "*Probability Theory: The Logic of Science" Jaynes warns the reader about failing to distinguish *information entropy*, which is a property of the mathematical object we call a probability distribution, and the *experimental entropy* of thermodynamics, which is instead a property of the state of the system as defined by experimentally measurable quantities such as volume, temperature, pressure, magnetization, etc. Jaynes goes on to say: "*they should never have been called by the same name; the experimental entropy makes no reference to any probability distribution, and the information entropy makes no reference o thermodynamics*" [@Jaynes2003].
+In his book "*Probability Theory: The Logic of Science*" Jaynes warns the reader about failing to distinguish information entropy, which is a property of the mathematical object we call a probability distribution, and the *experimental entropy* of thermodynamics, which is instead a property of the state of the system as defined by experimentally measurable quantities such as volume, temperature, pressure, magnetization, etc. Jaynes goes on to say: "*they should never have been called by the same name; the experimental entropy makes no reference to any probability distribution, and the information entropy makes no reference o thermodynamics*" [@Jaynes2003].

-When Jaynes makes such strong remarks about the disconnection between both entropy concepts, he is strictly referring to the classical thermodynamic definition.
-This classical definition of entropy, due to Clausius, strictly talks about the inability of any thermal engine to convert all of the input energy into useful work.
+When Jaynes makes such strong remarks about the disconnection between both entropy concepts, he strictly refers to the classical thermodynamic definition.
+This classical definition of entropy, due to Clausius, refers to the inability of any thermal engine to convert all of the input energy into useful work.
 Clausius defined a new quantity $S$ as the amount of energy per unit temperature unavailable to do work.
 To understand this idea is to realize that from the energy liberated in gasoline combustion on a car engine, we only end up extracting $\approx 20\%$ of the energy to move the car.
 The other $80\%$ is lost into heating the engine and the environment.
-But this is not because the engineers are using bad designs.
+But this is not because the engineers are using poor designs.
 The second law of thermodynamics on its classical definition states that nothing in the universe can convert $100\%$ of the energy into useful work; there will always be residual energy that gets turned into heat.

 At the time, the existence of atoms was not widely accepted by the scientific community.
 But then came Boltzmann and the statistical mechanics' conceptual